rein4ce/webcraft-engine/README.md

 No need to deploy anywhere, just fork and play with the code.
 That is unless you want to permanently store the levels.
 But there's already a function for that too you can use right away

+The beautiful tileset used temporarily is PureDBCraft from Sphex, try it at http://bdcraft.net/ !

 _More coming soon..._